+44 (0)1223 334 898

 Bursar, Jonathan Newby

-The Bursar oversees the day-to-day financial, operational, and legal side of the College's activities.
+Directs the day-to-day financial and operational running of the College and oversees the legal side of College's activities.

 Senior Membership